Royal College of General Practitioners: Organisation

 The RCGP is unique amongst the medical royal colleges in having both a president and a chair.
 The president takes a mainly ceremonial function while the chair sets the college's policy direction, and leads the RCGP decision making body – the council.
 In 2012 the establishment of a new trustee board meant that members of the council were relieved of having to act in a statutory capacity relating to the college's charity status.

 The council of the RCGP encompasses 32 groups ('faculties') located across the UK, the Republic of Ireland and overseas.
 These are semi-autonomous units that provide local support and services for doctors, including educational events, training and personal development services.
 The college also incorporates devolved councils in Scotland, Wales and Northern Ireland that liaise with their own national health and primary care organisations.

 Council is responsible for shaping College policy relating to general practice and policies relating to the GP profession including professional standards and development.
-As of July 2024, Chair of Council is Professor Kamila Hawthorne MBE, President is Dr Richard Vautrey, Honorary Secretary is Dr Michael Mulholland, Vice Chair Professional Development is Professor Margaret Ikpoh, Vice Chair Finance & Member Value is Dr Thomas Patel-Campbell, and Vice Chair External Affairs is Dr Victoria Tzortziou Brown OBE.
+Council is made up of the President, Council officers, faculty representatives, chairs of the Devolved Councils, and nationally elected members and some additional members appointed due to their role, e.g. committee chair.
+Observers from internal groups and external organisations also attend Council.